ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 # Sentinel-1 RTC Product Guide
 This document is a guide for users of radiometrically terrain-corrected Sentinel-1 products processed by the Alaska Satellite Facility.

 ## Data Processing

 ### Digital Elevation Models

-The quality of the terrain correction results is directly related to the quality of the digital elevation models (DEMs) used in the process of geometrically and radiometrically correcting the SAR imagery.
+The quality of the terrain corrections are directly related to the quality of the digital elevation models (DEMs) used in the process of geometrically and radiometrically correcting the SAR imagery.
 Table 1 summarizes the various DEM sources and the way they are used in the radiometric terrain correction (RTC).
 Note that in each case, the DEM is resampled to RTC spacing and reprojected to WGS84 UTM during processing.

 | Resolution | DEM | Datum | Area | Posting | Priority |